-- Three-way calls (telephone calls where there are initially two people and then third person is added by means of a conference or similar feature); - Call-forwarding, whether permanent or temporary; - Collect long-distance calls made through an operator rather than through the automated phone system in place; - Calls to toll-free numbers, except as authorized by the Superintendent and prisoner phone system contract manager; - Calls to 900 or similar numbers for which special, additional charges apply; - Calls using calling cards or PINs not issued directly by the institution; - Calls billed to credit cards or third parties.
+- 1. Three-way calls (telephone calls where there are initially two people and then third person is added by means of a conference or similar feature); - 2.
+Call-forwarding, whether permanent or temporary; - 3.
+Collect long-distance calls made through an operator rather than through the automated phone system in place;

+4. Calls to toll-free numbers, except as authorized by the Superintendent and prisoner phone system contract manager;

+- 5. Calls to 900 or similar numbers for which special, additional charges apply; - 6.
+Calls using calling cards or PINs not issued directly by the institution; - 7.
+Calls billed to credit cards or third parties.

-Violation of the phone policy by a friend or family member may result in the phone number being restricted or blocked.
+Violation of the phone policy by a friend or family member may result in your number being restricted or blocked.
 It may also cause your family member or friend to temporarily lose phone privileges.

-To make sure you and your loved one are following Alaska DOC phone policy, please review the full Alaska DOC Policy 810.01 "Prisoner Access to Telephones."
+To make sure you and your loved one are following the DOC phone policy, please review the full DOC Phone Policy at https://doc.alaska.gov/pnp/pdf/810.01.pdf.

-REMEMBER:

-NO THREE-WAY CALLS ALLOWED

-FACEBOOK LIVE IS CONSIDERED CALL FORWARDING

-VIOLATION OF THE PHONE POLICY MAY RESULT IN YOUR NUMBER BEING
+REMEMBER: NO THREE-WAY CALLS ALLOWED FACEBOOK LIVE IS CONSIDERED CALL FORWARDING VIOLATION OF THE PHONE POLICY MAY RESULT IN YOUR NUMBER BEING BLOCKED

-BLOCKED